USF-MAGICS/usf-magics.github.io/projects/index.md

 Conceived by [Ted Gioia](https://theodoregioia.com/), Quantum Criticism is an umbrella of projects around news data and analysis.
 This includes sub-projects:

 * Core QC -- collecting the text of digital print articles from various news sources, including the Atlantic, the BBC, Breitbart News, Fox News, NY Times, Reuters, Slate Magazine and others.
 These articles are analysed for sentiment on an article level, paragaraph level and sentence level.
-* News KG -- a searchable knowledge graph of news articles in the QC database
+* News KG -- a searchable knowledge graph of news articles in the QC database, published in IEEE VIS by Evelyn Matson, Daniel Barajas, Jose Corella, and David Guy Brizan.
-* Perspective -- a project to determine the various perspectives (eg. political or demographic interests) of a news story as reported in different sources.
+* Perspective -- a new sub-project to determine the various perspectives (eg. political or demographic interests) of a news story as reported in different sources.
+Parisa Hemmati, Nikhil Matta, Brian Sisney and David Guy Brizan are working on this.

 **Publications**: